kjosib/kjosib.github.io/code_test.md

 Please also know there are whole books, and good ones, on this subject.
 Maybe these words will tempt you to find and read one.

+## The Highest and Best Qualities of Tests

+Tests are one element in the software component of an engineered system.

+> That's three or four things to unpack as it stands.
+> With luck, we get to them all in turn.

+### Tests should be technically suitable.

+* Clerical error have not been introduced into the translation from concept to code: Code coverage is sufficient.
+* The concept is sound, and means what I think it does: Concept coverage is sufficient.
+* Errors that might bring down production are caught with sufficient probability: The tests are powerful.
+* Things that do not actually matter, are free to vary: The tests are robust.

+I concede there are bits of code in the world where a simple smoke-test is fit-for-purpose.
+The code running medical, aerospace, and infrastructure systems *is not that code*.
+You'll need to choose wisely on the basis of your own project.

+### Tests must inspire comfort and confidence.

+In other words, tests are meant to cure anxiety and improve quality-of-life.

+* The tests run quickly enough that people do not shrink from running them frequently during a coding session.
+* The tests are reliable enough that people take the results seriously every time. (i.e. no "random" failures).
+* Failure results are clear enough that people can understand what exactly went wrong and what they need to fix.
+* The test code is clear and meaningful enough about what's ad-hoc, what's asserted, and why.

+Passing tests are fundamentally an argument from lack-of-evidence.
+Good tests exhibit a wisely-guided and diligent search for such evidence.
+Bad tests can pass or fail, but are no real help either way.

 ## Tests Are Not Documentation.